owenpickart/owenpickart.github.io/_projects/film_reel_cart/index.md

 {% include image-gallery.html images="origfilmcart.jpg, newfilmcart.jpg" height="400" %}
 - **Communicated** drawings with fabricators, receiving a quote for its contruction
 - Film cart is **currently in use** in a food manufacturing facility

-## Other Details
-This project was done during my time as an Engineering Intern at Jack Link's Protein Snacks in June 2024
+Project done as **Engineering Intern, Jack Link's Protein Snacks, June 2024**
 ---